CoorsTek celebrates 100 years in Golden

 December 7, 2017

 Golden High School student falls down a 100-ft. mine shaft near Golden.
-His only injury was a broken leg.
+His only injury is a broken leg.

 December 22, 2017